vaibhav202/EasyEffects-ClearStereo/README.md

 ClearStereo is a combination of channel delay and channel flipping to produce a broad gap between left and right channel.
 I have included an equalizer as well to further enhance the listening experience.

+## Installation

+You can install the preset by importing it from the EasyEffects itself.